nextcloud/all-in-one/community-containers/dlna/readme.md

 ## DLNA server
-This container bundles DLNA server with your Nextcloud files to be accessible by the clients in your local network
+This container bundles DLNA server for your Nextcloud files to be accessible by the clients in your local network.
+Simply run the container and look for a new media server Nextcloud-AIO in your local network.

 ### Repository
 https://github.com/thanek/nextcloud-dlna